-It is vital that Ireland is seen as a "best in class" jurisdiction for incorporating a trading company or holding company.
-This is not just by reference to the corporate tax rate but as regards the regime that exists including transparency and reputation.
+In addition it is vital that Ireland is seen as a "best in class" jurisdiction for incorporating a trading company or holding company.
+This is not just by reference to the corporate tax rate but in regards to the regime that exists including the administration of that regime.

-In order to achieve these goals, it is the Society's view that certain anomalies in different areas of tax legislation are amended and many of these have been included in prior submissions by the Society.
+In order to achieve these goals, it is the Society's view that certain anomalies in different areas of tax legislation should be amended and many of these have been included in prior submissions by the Society.